The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 After the memorable debut, Wales failed to make another major championship in the 20th century.

 Wales came close to qualifying for the abbreviated 1976 European Championships, reaching the last eight but with the quarter-finals played across two legs, home and away, they were not part of the tournament proper and did not count as a qualification.
 Wales went unbeaten through their qualifying group led by John Toshack and Arfon Griffiths who both contributed key goals.

 They would at least play one match in Yugoslavia as they went down over two legs against the 1976 tournament hosts.

 In qualification for the 1986 World Cup, Wales missed out on a play-off berth on goal difference.
 They lost out to Scotland after drawing against their British rivals in their final qualifying match in Cardiff.
 Wales had led through Mark Hughes before an 80th-minute penalty denied them top spot in the group and saw the Scots through to a play-off against Australia.

-In qualifying for the 1994 FIFA World Cup, Wales were obliterated by Romania in their opening game, but they clawed their way back into contention by the final round of matches.
-Wales needed to win their final match against Romania in Cardiff but came up short losing 2-1 after Paul Bodin missed a penalty at 1-1.
+In qualifying for the 1994 FIFA World Cup, Wales were obliterated by Romania in their opening game, but they had clawed their way back into contention by the final round of matches.
+Wales needed to win their final match against Romania in Cardiff but came up short, losing 2-1 after Paul Bodin missed a penalty at 1-1.

 The emergence of the first Welsh global superstar of the modern game in Gareth Bale played a part in raising expectations for the tiny nation.